amundsen-io/amundsen/databuilder/README.md

 ## List of transformers

+Transformers are implemented by subclassing [Transformer](https://github.com/amundsen-io/amundsendatabuilder/blob/master/databuilder/transformer/base_transformer.py#L12 "Transformer") and implementing `transform(self, record)`.
+A transformer can:

+- Modify a record and return it,
+- Return `None` to filter a record out,
+- Yield multiple records.
+This is useful for e.g. inferring metadata (such as ownership) from table descriptions.

 #### [ChainedTransformer](https://github.com/amundsen-io/amundsendatabuilder/blob/master/databuilder/transformer/base_transformer.py#L41 "ChainedTransformer")
-A chanined transformer that can take multiple transformer.
+A chanined transformer that can take multiple transformers, passing each record through the chain.

 #### [RegexStrReplaceTransformer](https://github.com/amundsen-io/amundsendatabuilder/blob/master/databuilder/transformer/regex_str_replace_transformer.py "RegexStrReplaceTransformer")
 Generic string replacement transformer using REGEX.
 User can pass list of tuples where tuple contains regex and replacement pair.